-Curriculum / Director Program Name: Standards-Based Lesson Plan Data Base Submitted By: Dr. Kimberly Moody
+Curriculum / Director

+Program Name: Standards-Based Lesson Plan Data Base

+Submitted By: Dr. Kimberly Moody

-This project supports pillar 4 of the district's Transformation Plan 3.0 - All students learn to read and succeed.
+Connection to TP3.0 / District Priorities / Academic Priorities Description This project supports pillar 4 of the district's Transformation Plan 3.0 - All students learn to read and succeed.
 S.M.A.R.T.
 GOALS 4.1.
 By the end of each school year, 80% of students will demonstrate a minimum of one year's growth in reading.
 4.2.
 By 2020, 90% of our students will be prepared for the college and/or career of their choice upon graduation from high school.
 4.3.
 By the end of the 2021 school year, 80% of third graders will be reading on grade level.
 The Lesson Plan Database is designed to be an interactive resource and tool to support SLPS educators in teaching the essential learning skills defined by the Missouri Learning Standards as represented in the Standards Based Curriculum Plans for the core content areas.
-Curriculum specialist will work with teacher leaders in the Summer Curriculum Work Group to identify exemplary lesson plans by grade level and standard that meet the qualifications listed: Learning outcomes are clear, specifically to the standards or benchmarks addressed in the lesson, provide a focus for instructional planning, set the stage for teaching-learning-and assessment and identify specifically how learning will be evidenced.
-Host Virtual Sessions with Curriculum Specialist and to vet, review and load lesson plans into standards-based grid- by grade level.
-We anticipate the need for a minimum of four sessions in June of 2021 Dr. Kimberly Moody and Dr. Sara Martens All SLDS Teachers and Students All SLPS Teachers and Students Students who receive instruction from teachers using lesson plans from the data base four or more times each quarter will demonstrate the anticipated, one-year grade level equivalent, growth in STAR Reading and/or STAR Math.
+Strategy to accomplish your Target Curriculum specialist will work with teacher leaders in the Summer Curriculum Work Group to identify exemplary lesson plans by grade level and standard that meet the qualifications listed: Learning outcomes are clear, specifically to the standards or benchmarks addressed in the lesson, provide a focus for instructional planning, set the stage for teaching-learning-and assessment and identify specifically how learning will be evidenced. • Host Virtual Sessions with Curriculum Specialist and to vet, review and load lesson plans into standards-based grid- by grade level. • We anticipate the need for a minimum of four sessions in June of 2021 Strategy Sponsor/Owner(s) Dr. Kimberly Moody and Dr. Sara Martens Impact Group(s) All SLPS Teachers and Students Key Performance Indicators Students who receive instruction from teachers using lesson plans from the data base four or more times each quarter will demonstrate the anticipated, one-year grade level equivalent, growth in STAR Reading and/or STAR Math.
 Students who receive instruction from teachers using lesson plans from the data base four or more times each quarter will demonstrate growth on standardized assessment (MAP, EOC, and AP).
-Key Action Steps Establish criteria for identifying/vetting exemplar lesson plansInform AICs of submission process.
+Key Action Steps Establish criteria for identifying/vetting exemplar lesson plans Inform AICs of submission process.
 Establish deadline for submissions by quarter.
-Establish meeting dates for vetting sessions. • Establish digital matrix for the storage, display and access to selected lesson plans/resource.
+Establish meeting dates for vetting sessions.
+Establish digital matrix for the storage, display and access to selected lesson plans/resource.
 Acknowledge teachers who are presented in the database.
 Track use.
-Track student performance in courses that use data base materials 4 or more times during a quarter. • Review, assess, and refine action steps for 2021-22 SY.
+Track student performance in courses that use data base materials 4 or more times during a quarter.
+Review, assess, and refine action steps for 2021-22 SY.
 '21-22 Budgeted To be determined (TBD)

-Curriculum / Director Program Name: ABAR Book Study Submitted By: Dr. Kimberly Moody
+Curriculum / Director

+Program Name: ABAR Book Study Submitted By: Dr. Kimberly Moody